Active Directory Synchronisation Explained

 Synchronisation with Web Security

 - The Web Security product requires SAM account names for user authentication.
-Native Azure Active Directory (AAD) does not support SAM account names.
-AAD can be synchronised with on-premise Active Directory to obtain SAM account names if required.
+Native (cloud-only) Azure Active Directory (AAD) does not support SAM account names however AAD can be synchronised with on-premise Active Directory to obtain SAM account names if required.
 This is a hybrid AAD environment.

 Synchronisation with Email Security